Jonathan India Player Props: Reds vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in MLB.
+- The pitching staff for the Diamondbacks has a collective 8.3 K/9, which ranks 22nd in MLB.

-- The Diamondbacks' 4.54 team ERA ranks 24th among all league pitching staffs.
+- The Diamondbacks have a 4.58 team ERA that ranks 24th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.